grafana/tempo/docs/tempo/website/grafana-agent/_index.md

 The Grafana Agent can be configured to run a set of tracing pipelines to collect data from your applications and write it to Tempo.
 Pipelines are built using OpenTelemetry, and consist of `receivers`, `processors` and `exporters`.
 The architecture mirrors that of the OTel Collector's [design](https://github.com/open-telemetry/opentelemetry-collector/blob/846b971758c92b833a9efaf742ec5b3e2fbd0c89/docs/design.md).
-See the [configuration reference](https://github.com/grafana/agent/blob/main/docs/configuration/traces-config.md) for all available config options.
+See [Configure Grafana Agent](https://grafana.com/docs/agent/latest/configuration/) for all available config options.
 For a quick start, refer to this [blog post](https://grafana.com/blog/2020/11/17/tracing-with-the-grafana-agent-and-grafana-tempo/).

 <p align="center"><img src="https://raw.githubusercontent.com/open-telemetry/opentelemetry-collector/846b971758c92b833a9efaf742ec5b3e2fbd0c89/docs/images/design-pipelines.png" alt="Tracing pipeline architecture"></p>